GILA FEIN (she/her)

 I’m a native of Seattle, wife of Heather, mother of three grown children and I work as a psychotherapist in Kirkland.

-I’ve been attending Salt House since the Summer of 2016, I volunteer on the Welcome Thrive Team and consider Salt House my spiritual community.
-I have a deep respect for the importance of community, consider religious study one of my favorite hobbies and deeply support the idea of radical inclusion as modeled by Jesus and practiced at Salt House.
+I’ve been attending Salt House since the Summer of 2016.
+I currently serve on our council as President.
+I have a deep respect for the importance of community and connection, person to person, eye to eye and the power of love and laughter to ground us in who we are, to connect us and to heal.
+I consider religious study one of my favorite hobbies and deeply value a posture of radical inclusion as modeled by Jesus and practiced at Salt House.

 Todd McClure (he/him)